 Baturité Massif: A Scenic Destination in Ceará

-The green landscape of the Baturité Massif is one of the most popular tourist destinations in Ceará.
-The humid climate and average temperatures, which vary between 20ºC and 22ºC – with lows of 17ºC –, make the region ideal for weekends.
+The lush landscape of the Baturité Massif is one of the most popular destinations in Ceará.
+The humid climate and average temperatures, which range between 20°C and 22°C – with lows reaching 17°C – make the region ideal for weekends.

-The scenery is framed by a small strip of Atlantic Forest, which has been turned into a Environmental Protection Area, making the Baturité Massif a perfect place for ecotourism.
+The landscape is framed by a small strip of Atlantic Forest, which has been designated an Environmental Protection Area, making the Baturité Massif the perfect destination for ecotourism.

 The Baturité Massif in Ceará